"People don’t realize Star Wars is actually a soap opera and it’s all about family problems – it’s not about spaceships."

 Never wanting to allow money to influence his decisions as an artist, Lucas strongly considered not making another Star Wars movie.

 However, he recognized the money from Star Wars could give him the freedom he always wanted.
 So he compromised his principles as The Rogue Filmmaker to become The Entrepreneur because the ends justified the means.

-This not only made him care about about the bottom-line, but it also positioned Star Wars in his mind as a "money-maker" for future films.
-So he justified doing things like build a mythology of about his genius and his ideas for the 12 Star Wars stories.
+This not only made him care more about the bottom-line, but it also positioned Star Wars in his mind as a "money-maker" for future films.
+So he justified doing things like focusing on the toys over the story.

-This led him to become the very thing he hated by prioritizing business decisions over creativity.
+This led him to become the thing he hated by prioritizing business decisions over creative decisions.

 There are many instances where the ends justify the means for us.
 But once you start compromising your principles, you begin to lose the willpower to live up to them.
 Especially if you lose your sense of self awareness along the way.